mdp/bluemonday-js/README.md

 - Write go code that can be used from JavaScript
 - Package the code in an npm module
-- Write unit tests for the generate javascript code
+- Write unit tests for the generated javascript code
 - Build and test the package using Travis
 - Deploy the package to npmjs.com's public repo